101 Unhealthiest Habits on the Planet

 What's the primary risk factor for colon cancer?
 It's not diet or exercise, although those play a serious role.
 It's simply age: Your risk of the disease rises significantly after age 50.
 When detected early (as localized polyps), colon cancer is one of the easiest forms of cancer to cure.
 How to do that?
 The American Cancer Society recommends that you get your first colonoscopy at age 45, and repeat it every 10 years.
 Your doctor may have different recommendations based on your family background and personal medical history.

-Recommendation: Get that first colonoscopy, if you haven't already, and follow your doctor's advice for follow-up procedures.
+The Remedy Rx: Get that first colonoscopy, if you haven't already, and follow your doctor's advice for follow-up procedures.

 You know it's a major contributor to lung cancer—so much so, it's responsible for up to 80 percent of deaths from that disease.
 Additionally, smoking raises your risk for strokes and heart attacks—the toxins in cigarette smoke damage and weaken blood vessels, which can cause them to burst or accumulate sticky plaque that can lead to a heart attack.
 That's why cigarette smoking is the No. 1 preventable cause of death.

-Recommendation: Quit smoking ASAP.
+The Remedy Rx: Quit smoking ASAP.
 See your doctor for help.
 It's never too late: Even people who quit smoking between the ages of 65 to 69 can add one to four years to their lives.

 You're Not Getting An Annual Diabetes Test